Personal Consulting and Coaching

 Well… okay.
 But the thing is …

 .. the children are watching.
 That never changes.
-In fact, they’re not just watching, they’re inhaling actual parental feelings: the sincere effort to provide love and material security – yes – but also the entire mix of anxieties, doubts, fears, anger, contradictions, and all the ambivalence associated with being human while also trying to care responsibly for vulnerable children.
+In fact, they’re not just watching, they’re inhaling actual parental feelings: the sincere effort to provide love and material security – yes – but they’re also taking in the entire mix of anxieties, doubts, fears, anger, contradictions, and all the ambivalence associated with being human while their parents are also trying to care responsibly for them, vulnerable children.

 It’s essential to keep in mind that children are uncanny, virtually unerring when it comes to accurately detecting and gauging the amount and true nature of the emotional energy their primary caregivers actually have for dealing with their needs.